-Now let's focus on each user and how they fit into Airavata's big picture.
+Below we describe each of these user roles in detail and how they fit into Airavata's big picture.

 End User is the one who will have a model code to do some scientific application.
 Sometimes this End User can be a Research Scientist.
 He/She writes scripts to wrap the applications up and by executing those scripts, they run the scientific workflows in Super Computers.
 This can be called a scientific experiment.
 Now the Scientist might have a requirement to call multiple of these applications together and compose a workflow.
 That's where the Gateway Developer comes into the picture.